Civilians are dying in Ukraine. But exactly how many remains a mystery.

 “It’s an incredibly worrying situation.
 We don’t have any idea of the full scale of the consequences right now,” said Mirella Hodeib, spokesperson for the International Committee of the Red Cross in Kyiv.
 “Only that they’re rising exponentially.”

 Hodeib spoke from a bunker in Ukraine’s capital city as combat continued unabated aboveground.
 The organization has a 600-member staff in Ukraine, Hodeib said.
-But nearly all have had to take shelter, with conditions too dangerous to effectively track how Ukrainians are faring while Russian troops advance and war planes fire their missiles.
+But nearly all have had to take shelter, with conditions too dangerous to effectively track how Ukrainians are faring while Russian troops advance and warplanes fire their missiles.

 “A lot of the staff are themselves victims of this conflict,” she said.
 “They’ve been living in the shelters with small children and no water or electricity for days and days now.”